pamelamartello/pamelamartello.github.io/content/portfolio/work5.md

 <!--more-->

-Inspired by a dear childhood friend who has always been fascinated about how birds were depicted throughout history I decided to make a series of **_pajaritos_** (birds) inspired in my hometown Mexico.
+Inspired by a dear childhood friend who has always been fascinated about how birds were depicted throughout history I decided to make a series of **_pajaritos_** (little birds) inspired in my hometown Mexico.

 ![pajaritos moodboard](/img/pajaritos/moodboard-pajaritos.jpg)